fijam/md-rec/README.md

 3. Log in to Raspberry Pi and run the interactive script with `./md-rec.py`

 It is recommended to use the [WASAPI plugin](https://www.foobar2000.org/components/view/foo_out_wasapi) with Foobar2000 to prevent accidental recording of other system sounds.

+### Labelling a recorded MiniDisc

+1. Connect the interface circuit to the remote connector on the MD recorder.
+2. Log in to Raspberry Pi and run the script in manual mode with `./md-rec.py --manual`

 ### Sample output